The Insurance Industry Charitable Foundation - London Division

 Attend IICF Events: The foundation hosts networking events including:

-- Week of Giving (October): Annual volunteering initiative where hundreds of insurance professionals volunteer with charities.
-Participating as a volunteer host organization provides visibility.
+- Week of Giving (annual, October): Annual volunteering initiative where hundreds of insurance professionals volunteer with charities.
+Participating as a volunteer host organisation provides visibility.

 - Grants Reception (annual): Event celebrating grant recipients where funded charities meet corporate partners and board members.

-Contact the Executive Director: Wendy Wilder (wwilder@iicf.org.uk) can provide information about membership opportunities and how organizations might come to the foundation's attention.
+Contact the Executive Director: Wendy Wilder (wwilder@iicf.org.uk) can provide information about membership opportunities and how organisations might come to the foundation's attention.

 Consider the Associate Board: The Associate Board comprises young insurance professionals who nominate charities for the Founders Grant.
 Connecting with young professionals in the insurance sector may create pathways to nomination.